 Survey Design and Development

-Development of the survey instrument drew on prior literature on support for universal healthcare, perspectives on deontological and utilitarian moral orientation, as well as prior work on perception of social consensus.
 Our social consensus manipulation exercise was adapted from work on estimation of social consensus conducted by Kobayashi and colleagues (2018).
 Our final survey questionnaire began by directing participants to estimate perceived social consensus on support for different social issues.
 Afterwards, participants received artificially high or low feedback on the degree of social consensus which allegedly exists among the population.
 We presented each participant with the same four highly polarized issues (support for UHC, capital punishment, climate change, and slavery); these issues were selected in order to provide variation in social characteristics, such as relative liberal/conservative leaning of issues and recent or past historical relevance.
 Participants then provided their level of support for our highly polarized issues after the social consensus manipulation.
 Support levels were captured as continuous variables ranging from 0 (strong disagreement) to 100 (strong agreement), with 50 representing relative neutrality.

-Participants also were measured for their deontological and utilitarian orientation, health literacy, numeracy, as well as demographic information related to gender identity, age, race/ethnicity, and year in school.
+Participants completed a number of individual difference measures including deontological and utilitarian orientation, health literacy, and numeracy and provided demographic information related to gender identity, age, race/ethnicity, and year in school.

 Intervention